 PHD Wayne State University

-Risheng Wang, Assistant Professor
+Risheng Wang, Associate Professor

 PHD New York University

-Biochemistry; structural DNA nanotechnology; nanomaterials; fabrication and characterization of nanostructures; DNA based biomedical; and electronic applications.
+Biochemistry; Structural DNA nanotechnology; Nanomaterials; Fabrication and characterization of nanostructures; DNA based biomedical and electronic applications.

-Philip D Whitefield, Professor
+Philip D. Whitefield, Chancellor's Professor and Professor Emeritus

-PHD University of London (UK)
+PHD University of London, London, UK

-Jeffrey G. Winiarz, Associate Professor
+Jeffrey G. Winiarz, Associate Professor and Associate Chair for Undergraduate Education

 PHD SUNY at Buffalo